peteroupc/peteroupc.github.io/index.md

 * [canvasback](./canvasback): Displays an HTML canvas-based background that draws boxes in about the same color as the background color
 * [colorpicker](./colorpicker): A color picker in JavaScript.
 Supports adapters for integrating other popular color pickers, and can use native color selection controls.
 In the public domain.
 * [IdnaJS](./IdnaJS): A JavaScript implementation of IDNA 2008 and Unicode normalization
+* [BigNumber](./BigNumber): An arbitrary-precision arithmetic library for JavaScript

 ### C-sharp